Joash09/blog/content/posts/LieTheory.md

 3. Jacobi identity
     \\[ \llbracket x, \llbracket y, z \rrbracket \rrbracket + \llbracket y, \llbracket x, z\rrbracket \rrbracket + \llbracket z, \llbracket x, y \rrbracket \rrbracket = 0 \\]

-The Lie bracket is different to the "commutator" bracket of vector fields, however
+It is important to note that the Lie bracket is different to the "commutator" bracket of vector fields, but we will try to define the Lie bracket in terms of the commutator of vector fields.

+Finally a Lie algebra is differentiated from the Lie group by being written in lower case Fraktur font.
+For example the Lie group \\(SO(3, \R)\\) has corresponding Lie algebra \\(\frak{so}(3, \R)\\).

 ## Isomorphism between vector fields on Lie groups and vectors in Lie algebra {#isomorphism-between-vector-fields-on-lie-groups-and-vectors-in-lie-algebra}